eladnava/shutapp-android/README.md

 1. Clone the repository locally
 2. Open the project with Android Studio
-3. Run the application on a rooted devices
+3. Run the application on a rooted device
 4. Grant root access to ShutApp when requested
 5. Grant notificaiton access to ShutApp when requested
 6. Configure all of your muted groups to display notifications when muted -- this is what invokes ShutApp to run and mark them as read
+7. Enjoy!

 ## Demo